| SHOCKER SFT TROUBLESHOOTING - VISION | |

 · Remove the eye from the Shocker body and clean it using a q-tip.
 Make sure there isn't any built-up paint, grease, or other debris on the eye, especially between the eye and the ribbon.
 You can try blowing it out, or using compressed gas to clean it.
 Be very gentle since the eye is fragile and can be damaged.

-· I don't recommend this but I should mention it anyways.
-You can try cutting the screw hole in the Vision ribbon a little higher, so the eye will be able to position lower.
+· If all of the previous measures fail to solve the problem, you will need to resort to permanent modifications to fix the issue.
+The easiest possible modification is to alter the eye ribbon so that it has a larger hole for the screw, or cut the hole a little further upwards (which will allow you to position the eye further downward).
 Use a small paper punch or other tool (not the large three-hole-binder type, only the small 1/16" punch).
 Don't just chop off the top of the eye ribbon; it must retain a "hole" so the eye won't come out of position.

-· Last-ditch effort to remedy this problem involves drilling or dremelling out the eye hole, so it's wider or taller.
-This helps to prevent the eye from detecting the metal by simply removing it.
-After performing this mod you must be sure to chamfer down the rough edges, and keep any metal burrs from sticking into the chamber.
-If there are any large burrs the bolt will ride on them and get scratched, then continuously leak down the barrel (requires a replacement bolt).
+· A more risky modification involves drilling or dremelling out the eye hole, to make it wider or taller.
+This helps to prevent the eye from detecting the metal.
+After performing this mod you must be sure to de-burr the rough edges, and keep any metal burrs from sticking into the chamber.
+Large burrs will permanently damage the marker's bolt.

-· Please note!
-Replacing the eye is NOT a guaranteed fix to this problem.
-The eye is functioning perfectly fine, it's just detecting too much.
+· Please note - Replacing the eye is NOT a guaranteed fix to this problem.
+The eye is functioning correctly from an electronic standpoint, however it's detecting too much light.
 If you simply replace it, there's no guarantee you won't receive another that will detect the eye hole just like your current one.

 Bent Pins in Wire Harness Connector: